dccuchile/wefe/doc/about.rst

 MAC
 ---

-Mean Average Cosine Similarity (MAC), presented in the paper Black is to criminals caucasian is to police: Detecting and removing multiclass bias in word embeddings.
+Mean Average Cosine Similarity (MAC), presented in the paper *Black is to* *criminals caucasian is to police: Detecting and removing multiclass bias* *in word embeddings*.

 Relevant Papers